term7/DaemonLeash/README.md

 To make things easy for the average user we combined all scripts in one single install script and we also provide an uninstall script.

+Right now DaemonLeash targets Software by Adobe and Google, yet it can easily be adjusted to target LaunchDaemons created by other companies as well.

 ### WHAT DAEMONLEASH IS NOT MEANT TO DO